outofmbufs/pidcontrol/README.md

 ## PID Algorithm Addons: PIDPlus class

 The simple PID algorithm works well enough in most cases, but sometimes modifications are needed to achieve adequate control.
-The class `PIDPlus` provides several such enhancements, and a framework for adding more.
+The class `PIDPlus` provides several such enhancements and a framework for adding more.

 The following features are available as `PIDPlus` "modifiers":

-- **Setpoint Ramping**: Any time p.setpoint is changed, instead of the change taking effect immediately it will be ramped-in over a configurable time period.
+- **Setpoint Ramping**: Any time *object*.setpoint is changed, instead of the change taking effect immediately it will be ramped-in over a configurable time period.
 In applications where the setpoint does indeed change midstream, this may be useful in reducing or eliminating abrupt control change behavior (especially overshoot).

-- **Integration windup protection**: A large setpoint change (or other dynamic conditions) can cause a large integration term to accumulate; it may take a long time (and distort the controller behavior) for that to be worked off with a corresponding cumulative error in the oppsite direction.
-This is sometimes called "windup".
-Windup protection allows an absolute limit to be set on the integration term value.
+- **Integration windup protection**: A large setpoint change (or other dynamic conditions) can cause excessive accumulation in the integration term.
+The excess will persist (and distort control output) until there has been sufficient cumulative time spent with an opposite error.
+Among other problems, this can cause overshoot and a slower return to the commanded setpoint.
+This excessive accumulation is (sometimes) called *integral windup*.
+Windup protection allows an absolute limit to be set on the integration term value, thus limiting the amount of windup possible.
+Setting this value correctly requires application-specific knowledge; in particular note that low values will limit the control authority range of the integration term.

 - **Integration reset and pause**: When the setpoint is changed, it may be desirable to reset the integration term back to zero, and optionally cause the integration accumulation to pause for a little while for the other controls to settle into a steadier state.
 This is another approach to mitigating the same type of problem that windup protection attempts to solve.
+This solution is close to emulating a new cold-start of the controller with a new setpoint.

 - **History Recording**: This modifier doesn't affect any algorithm operation but provides a lookback of controller computations.
 Can be useful during tuning and debugging.